By Denver Cheddie

 If they only knew that Jesus commanded people to have their healings medically confirmed, they would be liberated from this silent bondage.
 In Matt.
 8:4; Mark 1:44; and Luke 5:14, the gospel writers relate a story of a leper who was healed.
 Jesus instructed him not to tell anyone of his healing but to show himself to the priest and offer the sacrifice Moses commanded.
 Well what sacrifice did Moses command?
 Lev.
 13:1-14:32 (cf. Deut.
 24:8) are instructive.
 These verses deal with people with infectious diseases and how they were to be handled.
 In Lev.
 14:3 the priest must examine the person who was healed of leprosy before declaring him clean.
 In other words, his healing had to be confirmed by the relevant authorities.
 Jesus basically instructed the leper to have his healing confirmed according to the custom of his day.
 In our day, we are no longer under the ordinances of the Old Testament priestly system, but we do have avenues of confirming that healing has indeed taken place.
 If Jesus were on earth today, He would have told the man to go by a doctor and verify his healing, possibly even obtain a medical certificate.
 Then he could go around claiming he was healed.

-Consider the manner in which miracles are evaluated in Benny Hinn's crusades.
+Consider the manner in which miracles are ascertained in Benny Hinn's crusades.
 The person allegedly healed, informs one of the ushers that they were healed of such and such a disease.
 If the usher is convinced, the person gets to go up on stage and testify to the whole wide world.
 While on the stage, Hinn allows the person to testify of his healing after which the evangelist would lay hands on him, wave at him, breathe on him, or pelt him with air - as the Spirit would lead.
 The person is almost invariably slain in the Spirit (falls down).
 The problem is that no investigation of the healing was ever conducted.
 It is my belief that many people who go up on that stage were never really healed.
 They lied about being healed to the ushers so that they could get a chance to go up on stage.
-What they wanted was to have the evangelist pray for them, because that is supposedly a more sure way of receiving their healing than "having faith from in the crowd".
+What they wanted was to have the evangelist pray for them personally, because that is supposedly a more sure way of receiving their healing than "having faith from in the crowd".
 As it turns out, he is equally unhealed.
 They don't get back sick, they were never healed in the first place.

 Another possibility is that these folk genuinely believe that they were healed, not because their symptoms went away, but because "the Word says so", allegedly.
-They would take scriptures out of context (e.g. 1 Peter 2:24 - by his stripes you WERE healed)2 and believe that in the spirit realm, they were already healed.
+They would take scriptures out of context (e.g. 1 Peter 2:24 - by his stripes you WERE healed)* and believe that in the spirit realm, they were already healed.
 They believe this even though their symptoms still persist, choosing to believe instead that symptoms are decoys of the devil designed to make them doubt or question their true healing (which already took place in the spiritual realm).
 As unbelievably stupid as this sounds, there are people in the charismatic movement who actually think this way.
 Talk about devaluing a miracle.
 Call me radical, but it used to be that when people were healed, their symptoms actually went away (John 9:25 - "I was blind, but now I see").
-If healing does not entail the reversal of symptoms, what good is it?
+If healing does not entail the alleviation of symptoms, what good is it?
 It certainly does not match the Biblical standard of a miracle.
 It isn't much of a miracle at all.
-My dog could perform similar miracles.
 Symptoms are a sign that the sickness is still present.
 If the symptoms don't go away, then the person has not been healed.
 It is not a case of them getting back sick as much as they never having been (genuinely) healed in the first place.

 In conclusion, there is the possibility of sickness and demons returning if a person continues to live in sin, but such are rare events.
 The reason most people appear to get relapses is that they were never genuinely healed in the first place.